See the Story Index for Wael Abdelgawad’s other stories.

 Pizzas in hand, I parked in front of the masjid and knocked loudly on the heavy wooden door.
 Eventually I heard locks turning and a deadbolt sliding, and the door was opened by none other than Imam Abdus-Samad himself.

 Abdus-Samad stooped forward, his gnarled hands gripping a walker for support.
 His formerly blonde hair had turned entirely white.
-He smelled of incense and musk.
+He smelled of incense, musk and old sweat.
 He angled his head, looking up at me with one green eye, regarding me with a kind of distant vapidity as a frown creased his forehead.

 For a long moment I didn’t think he recognized me.
 Then his expression brightened.
 “Zaid Al-Husayni,” he said with a wan smile.
 “You are a sight for an old man’s eyes.”